jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 ## Logical Volume Manager

-In order to enhance processing you may in your partitioning decisions want to place certain portions of the file-system on different disks.
-For instance you may want to place the `/var` directory on a different disk so that system log writing doesn't slow down data stored in the users home directories.
-You may be installing a MySQL database and want to move the default storage to a second disk you just mounted to reduce write ware on your hard disks.
-These are good strategies to employ, but what happens as the hard disks in those examples begin to fill up?
-How do you migrate or add larger disks?

-The answer is that under standard partitioning you don't.
-You simply backup and reinstall the Operating System on a bigger drive.
-This is very time consuming and a risky operation that is not taken lightly.
-What to do?
-A solution to this problem and the limitations of traditional disk partitions is called LVM, [Logical Volume Management](http://tldp.org/HOWTO/LVM-HOWTO/ "LVM"), created in 1998.
+Partitioning of disks worked well when you had one disk and needed to create *logical* disks or partitions.
+But what happens when you have multiple disks or want to create a *logical* disk that spans many *physical* disks.
+Once a partition has been created it is not easily resized or expanded.
+Similarly partitions do not have a capacity for taking `filesystem level snaphosts`.
+Early Linux filesystems, such as ext4 did not handle volume management and left that to the Operating System.

+The first solution to add Volume Management to partitioning was called LVM: [Logical Volume Management](http://tldp.org/HOWTO/LVM-HOWTO/ "LVM"), created in 1998.
 LVM version 2 is the current full featured version baked in to the [Linux kernel since version 2.6](https://en.wikipedia.org/wiki/Logical_Volume_Manager_(Linux) "LVM 2").

-LVM is a different way to look at partitions and file-systems.
-Instead of the standard way of partitioning up disks, instead we logical grouping of disks to create partitions that span across physcial media.
-As technology progressed, we took our single large disk that we had split into partitions with __fdisk__ and now we supplemented it with multiple disks in place of those partitions.
-The Linux kernel needed a new way to manage those multiple disks, especially in regards to a single file system.  *"Logical volume management provides a higher-level view of the disk storage on a computer system than the traditional view of disks and partitions.
+Instead of the standard way of partitioning up disks, we have logical groupings of disks to create partitions that span physcial media.
+LVM takes our single large disk and supplemented it with multiple disks in place of those partitions. *"Logical volume management provides a higher-level view of the disk storage on a computer system than the traditional view of disks and partitions.
 This gives the system administrator much more flexibility in allocating storage to applications and users[^130]."*

 ![*LVM diagram*](images/Chapter-11/LVM/LVM.png "LVM")

 This diagram creates three concepts to know when dealing with LVM:

+* Physical Volume (PV) - A physical volume is typically a hard disk, though it may well just be a device that 'looks' like a hard disk (eg. a software raid device) [^132].
 * Volume Group (VG) - The Volume Group is the highest level abstraction used within the LVM.
 It gathers together a collection of Logical Volumes and Physical Volumes into one administrative unit [^131].
-* Physical Volume (PV) - A physical volume is typically a hard disk, though it may well just be a device that 'looks' like a hard disk (eg. a software raid device) [^132].
 * Logical Volume (LV) -  The equivalent of a disk partition in a non-LVM system.
 The LV is visible as a standard block device; as such the LV can contain a file system (eg. /home) [^133].
   * Physical Extent (PE) - This is the unit of storage (blocks) that a PV is split into
   * Logical Extent (LE) - This matches the PE and is used when multiple PVs are added to an LG, to make the *logical disk*.